 Yet as the months went by, with each period and negative pregnancy test, the anxiety and fears mounted.
 Maybe getting pregnant wouldn’t be as easy as they expected.

 Several tests and doctor’s visits later, Michelle and Greg found themselves in an infertility clinic, with specific instructions about when and how to have sex.
-The area of their relationship that was once reserved for passion and spontaneity, was now set on a schedule and public knowledge of the doctors and nurses.
+The area of their relationship that was once reserved for passion and spontaneity, was now set on a schedule and involved medical professionals.

 How infertility affects a couple’s sex life